-The Optical Wavelength Service (OWS) is a high-speed circuit that uses Dense Wavelength Division Multiplexing (DWDM) on the Access Provider’s dedicated fibre within the Kingdom of Bahrain between:
+The Transmission Managed Service (TMS) is a high-speed circuit that uses Dense Wavelength Division Multiplexing (DWDM) on the Access Provider’s dedicated fibre within the Kingdom of Bahrain between:

-two Access Seeker’s Points of Presence; or
+two Access Seeker’s Core Network site; and

-an Access Seeker’s Point of Presence and a Wireless Radio Site.
+an Access Seeker’s Point of Presence and a Data Center or Landing Station as the case may be.

-The OWS Service is provided with a number of options regarding its technical characteristics.
-These are specified in Annex 1 of this Service Description.
+The TMS Service is provided with a bandwidth speed specified in Annex 1 of this Service Description.

-The OWS Service is available to Access Seekers holding an Individual Mobile Telecommunications License.
+The TMS Service is available to Access Seekers holding an Individual Telecommunications License.

 DEFINITIONS